Andre-Sacilotti/transferattn-project-page/README.md

 # TransferAttn

-This is the repository that contains HTML code for the TransferAttn.
+This is the repository that contains HTML code for the TransferAttn project page.

 If you find TransferAttn useful for your work please cite:
 ```